AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

 Adobe Commerce supports nginx 1.18 (or the [latest mainline version](https://nginx.org/en/linux_packages.html#mainline)).
 You must also install the latest version of `php-fpm`.

-Installation instructions vary based on which operating system you are using.
+Installation instructions vary based on which operating system that you are using.
 See [PHP](../php-settings.md) for information.

 ## Ubuntu